-First steps a city can take towards protecting migratory birds from light pollution
+First steps a city can take towards protecting wildlife from light pollution

 Start with natural darkness and only add light for specific purposes.